keycloak/keycloak-quickstarts/extension/action-token-authenticator/README.md

 ----------------------------------

 1. Make sure you have an Keycloak server running with an admin user in the `master` realm or use the provided docker image.
-Also make sure that server was started with the parameters as described above
+Also make sure that server was started with the parameters as described above and `action-token-example` is deployed to the server as described above
 2. You need to have Chrome browser installed and updated to the latest version
 3. Run `mvn -Pextension clean install`